MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ## Setting Photon Webhooks

 As an optional integration, Photon may transmit certain events to your PlayFab **CloudScript**.
-This is done by means of Web-hooks:
+This is done by means of Webhooks:

 - You specify a **Base URL**.
 - Then you specify path for each of the available **Events**.
 - A path is, effectively, a handler name implemented in your **CloudScript**.

-The base **URL** will have the following format:
+The base URL will have the following format:

 ```html
 https://{PlayFabTitleId}.playfablogic.com/webhook/1/prod/{PhotonSecretKey}